cheqd/cheqd-node/docs/identity-api/ledger-connection.md

 Input parameters:

 * `wallet_handle` - integer, which is connected to previously created and opened wallet.
-* `alias` - human-readable representation of alias to user,
+* `alias` (string): Memorable key name/alias that makes it easier to reference for a user.
 * `tx_raw` - byte representation of transaction,
 * `tx_len` - length of string with bytes of transaction,